Middlesex Community College

 Research & Ideation

-User research revealed that students' primary frustrations with college websites include difficulty finding major-specific information, unclear admissions guidance, and complex navigation.
+User research revealed that students' primary frustrations with college websites included difficulty finding major-specific information, unclear admissions guidance, and complex navigation.

-They also struggle with limited details on program and career information, lengthy online forms, and a lack of engaging media like campus photos and videos.
+They also struggled with limited details on program and career information, lengthy online forms, and a lack of engaging media like campus photos and videos.

 Persona Study

-We found our audience to be diverse, encompassing first-generation students, dual enrollment participants, health students, adult learners, seniors (60+), and traditional students.
+We found our audience to be diverse, encompassing first-generation students, dual enrollment participants, adult learners, seniors (60+), and traditional students.
 Each group with its own set of challenges and needs.

 Prototype & Design